WPManageNinja/custom-tiktok-feed/readme.txt

 = What is a TikTok plugin? =

 A TikTok plugin will let you fetch your TikTok videos and embed them on your website.
-Custom TikTok Feed is the best TikTok feed plugin for your WordPress website, which will help you to showcase your TikTok feed in the simplest and easiest way.
+Custom Feed for TikTok is the best TikTok feed plugin for your WordPress website, which will help you to showcase your TikTok feed in the simplest and easiest way.

 = Can you embed a TikTok video on WordPress? =

-Yes, embedding TikTok video is easy when you use **Custom TikTok Feed**, WordPress plugin for TikTok feed.
+Yes, embedding TikTok video is easy when you use **Custom Feed for TikTok**, WordPress plugin for TikTok feed.
 With its easy installation process and unlimited customization options you can create a TikTok feed and embed it on your WordPress website.

 = How do I show TikTok feed on my website? =

-Here are the steps you need to follow to show your TikTok feed with Custom TikTok Feed:
+Here are the steps you need to follow to show your TikTok feed with Custom Feed for TikTok:

 Choose **TikTok** from the **Social Feed** on the “WP Social Ninja” dashboard Generate the Access code to connect your TikTok account